MultiSafepay/docs/content/integrations/hosted/lightspeed_app/faq/refunding-lightspeed.md

 - A shopping has 3 items and 1.70€ shopping cost.
 If you refund 1 item and 0.40€ this will fail.

-Refunding a item and a amount separately will not cause any issue.
+- Refunding an item and an amount separately will not cause any issue.

 #### Same refund done in short period
 We do not allow multiple refunds with the same amount, even if the refund contains different items.
 The current delay is 5 minutes.